peter--bolier--zero/qiot/README.md

 # qiot

-For now only the Dcokerfile use to crete the containers
+For now only the Dockerfiles use to create the containers on the edge

-Meant for usage non fedora IoT using podman.
+Meant for usage on fedora IoT using podman.

-example of usage
+Example of usage

 cd qiot/containers/sensor/service/sensor
-sudo podman build -t quay.io/<usrname>/qiot-sensorservice:<version>-<architecture> .
+sudo podman build -t quay.io/<usrname>/qiot-sensorservice:'version'-'architecture' .

 example: